packit/packit.dev/content/packit-as-a-service.md

 ### Can I use the packit service as soon as I install it into my repository?

 Thanks for your interest in Packit Service!
-You need to be whitelisted in order to start using the service which is an action to be done by us.
+In order to start using the service you need to be whitelisted, which is an action to be done by us.
+Once we put you on the whitelist, we'll get in touch with you.
 We are now on-boarding Fedora contributors (with a Fedora Account System account).
-Once we put you on the whitelist, we'll get in touch with you.

 ### Can I use packit service for any GitHub repository?